 On a global scale, only a small portion of textiles meet fair-trade standards, and Morocco is no exception.
 Because of complex and obscure supply chains with multiple middlemen, artisans always remain the weakest link, unable to make decent incomes from their activity.
 Although Morocco has some of the best craftspeople in the world, many of these skills are in the hands of an aging population, as the younger generation turns away because of precarious work conditions and low incomes.
 Our wish is to help change this broken system by walking the extra mile and establishing long-term relationships with the best artisan entrepreneurs.

 Through our partnership, we seek to blend the best of what Berber craftsmanship has to offer with a modern and minimalist design philosophy.
-Each piece is meticulously woven from natural local sheep wool and handcrafted from start to finish.
+We associate ancestral techniques, Berber symbolism and natural materials with contemporary color palettes and ideas.
+Each piece is meticulously woven from natural local sheep wool and handcrafted from start to finish using the Hanbel technique, an ancestral vertical wooden loom, specific to Amazigh weaving.
 It usually takes 3 days to complete a pillow and up to eight weeks for a rug.

 The pieces of the Berber collection are produced in small batches and purchased at the right price from our partner artisans entrepreneurs.
 The variations of the natural cream white sheep wool make each piece truly unique.